Work together. Create smart machines. Serve society.

-Michigan Robotics, in the College of Engineering at the University of Michigan, Ann Arbor invites applications for junior or senior faculty positions.
-Successful candidates will have a relevant doctorate or equivalent experience and an outstanding record of achievement and impactful research in academics, industry and/or at national laboratories.
-They will have a strong record or commitment to teaching at undergraduate and graduate levels, to providing service to the university and profession and to broadening the intellectual diversity of the College.
+The Robotics Department in the College of Engineering at the University of Michigan, Ann Arbor invites applications for junior or senior faculty positions that will join our mission to accelerate advances in robotics for the benefit of society.
+Successful candidates will have a relevant doctorate or equivalent experience and an outstanding record of achievement and impactful research in academia, industry, and/or at national laboratories.
+They will have a strong record or commitment to teaching at the undergraduate and graduate levels, to providing service to the university and to the profession, and to broadening the intellectual diversity of the College.

-Questions: Please contact Denise Edmund.
+Questions: Please contact Christina Hollis.

 The University of Michigan is an Affirmative Action, Equal Opportunity Employer with an Active Dual-Career Assistance Program.
 The College of Engineering is especially interested in candidates who contribute, through their research, teaching, and/or service, to the diversity and excellence of the academic community.